Live at Sweden Rock – 30th Anniversary Show

 Live at Sweden Rock – 30th Anniversary Show is a live album by the Swedish hard rock band Europe.
-It was recorded on June 7, 2013 at Sweden Rock Festival And released on CD, DVD and Blu-ray on October 16, 2013.
-It is the longest live concert done by band featuring over two hours and performed 28 songs from all albums.
+It was recorded on 7 June 2013 at Sweden Rock Festival and released on CD, DVD and Blu-ray on 16 October 2013.
+It is the longest live concert done by the band, featuring over two hours and containing 28 songs from all albums.